-Around the turn of the new millennium, credit scoring models have been remotivated and given unprecedented significance by the stunning pronouncements of the new Basel Accord on credit risk capital adequacy - - the so-called Basel 2 (see Basel [1999] and [2001]).
+Around the turn of the new century, credit scoring models have been remotivated and given unprecedented significance by the stunning pronouncements of the new Basel Accord on credit risk capital adequacy - - the so-called Basel II (see Basel [1999] and [2001]).
 Banks, in particular, and most financial institutions worldwide, have either recently developed or modified existing internal credit risk systems or are currently developing methods to conform with best practice systems and processes for assessing the probability of default (PD) and, possibly, loss-given-default (LGD) on credit assets of all types.
-Coincidentally, defaults and bankruptcies reached unprecedented levels in the United States in 2001 and have continued in 2002.
-Indeed, companies that filed for bankruptcy/reorganization under Chapter 11 with greater than \$100 million liabilities reached at least \$240 billion in liabilities in 2001 (even with Enron's understatement at the time of filing) and there were 39 firms that filed for protection under the US bankruptcy code with liabilities greater than \$1 billion (see Panel A).
-The pace of these large bankruptcies has continued in 2002 with another 23 firms of such great size filing in the first six months.
-In the public bond arena, over \$63 billion of U.S. domestic public debt defaulted in 2001 and the default rate on US high yield bonds was almost a record 9.8% (see Altman and Arman [2002]).
-And, in the first six months of 2002, the default rate is 6.97% and with WorldCom (July 2002) included, has already broken the record default rate for a single calendar year.
+Coincidentally, defaults and bankruptcies reached unprecedented levels in the United States in 2001 and have continued at even higher levels in 2002.
+Indeed, companies that filed for bankruptcy/reorganization under Chapter 11 with greater than \$100 million liabilities reached at least \$240 billion in liabilities in 2001, even with Enron's understatement at the time of filing (see Figure 1).
+And there were 39 firms in 2001 that filed for protection under the US bankruptcy code with liabilities greater than \$1 billion!
+The pace of these large bankruptcies has continued in 2002 with another 25 firms of such great size filing in the first eight months.
+In the public bond arena, over \$63 billion of U.S. domestic public, high yield (below investment grade) bonds defaulted in 2001 and the default rate was almost a record 9.8% (dollar weighted).
+In addition, in only the first eight months of 2002, the corporate high yield bond default rate rose above 12.0%, powered by 258 defaulting issues from 69 companies, including the largest default in history, WorldCom.